the-technat/cks-training/lab_env/README.md

 I automated most of the work as one can see in [kubernetes.tf](./kubernetes.tf).
 My two nodes come pre-booted with all the requirements met to bootstrap the cluster.
 Note though that I'm doing everything on the public network and have a firewall for each node.

-As CNI I use weave net since it's simple, has a network policy engine and is sometimes used in the courses itself.

 ### Bootstrap

 Spying on the requirements of the course I use the following init-config: